 We currently have a very rough, yet working, prototype of a Sega Dreamcast YPbPr cable.
 This was actually the first prototype we ever made that was put into cable form.
 We are currently in the process of gathering measurement data to revise the design of the original prototype cable in order to create an updated version that is production-ready.

 One main difference between this cable and our other YPbPr cables is that this one supports 480p in addition to 240p/480i (288p/576i for PAL consoles).

 Why make a Dreamcast YPbPr cable when the console already natively supports VGA?

 Not all TVs have VGA inputs.
 Newer, budget HDTVs in particular, have trended towards dropping support for it.
-Most HDTVs still ship with YPbPr video inputs.
+Several HDTVs still ship with YPbPr video inputs.
 As for newer devices lacking YPbPr input, affordable passthrough 480p YPbPr -> HDMI adapters are readily available.

 Not all Dreamcast games and software support VGA mode.
 This requires you to either fiddle with the coding on the disc (IP.BIN bootloader), or drop to a lower quality video signal such as s-video or composite.
 The Dreamcast YPbPr cable has a switch on it to change to 240p/480i (288p/576i) YPbPr video output in these scenarios, or in the case when playing on a standard-definition CRT is desired.

 Just like all our other YPbPr cables, the signals coming from the console are analyzed across multiple regions and revisions.
 This data is used in the cable design to ensure that these video signals are conditioned to produce the correct output levels, as per the CEA-770.2-D YPbPr component video standard.